Trade/other name(s): Actiq, Fentora, Lazanda, Onsolis, Abstral, Subsys, fentanyl lozenge or troche, fentanyl lollipop,

 How does this drug work?

-One form of transmucosal fentanyl looks like a flat tablet attached to a handle.
-This type is placed between the lower gum and the lining of the cheek (mucosa), where it is sucked until it is completely melted away.
+- As a type of flat tablet attached to a handle.
+This is placed between the lower gum and the lining of the cheek (mucosa), where it is sucked until it is completely melted away.

-Another form of transmucosal fentanyl looks like a small tablet, but you do not swallow it.
-It is placed between the cheek and gum and kept there until it melts away.
+- As a small tablet or lozenge that is placed between the cheek and gum and kept there until it melts away (instead of swallowing it).